Setting up an SMTP Relay on Ubuntu

 Step 2: Creating Mailjet free account for our SMTP relay on Ubuntu

-We are done installing with postfix but before we continue configuring postfix we’ll need to first get the required credentials to be successfully able to configure postfix for SMTP relay.
+We are done installing with postfix, but before we continue configuring postfix, we’ll need to first get the required credentials to be successfully able to install and configure postfix server for SMTP relay.

 For demonstration, we’ll register a free account on Mailjet.
-But the process will be similar for the other providers as well, once you are done with the registration.
+But the process will be similar for the other providers as well, once you are done with the registration using your email account.

 SMTP Relay Credentials